eflautt/ga-data-science/projects/final-projects/04-notebook-rough-draft/readme.md

 ### PROMPT
 **Context & Takeaway:**

-Our goals for this project is to develop a working piece that would be shared amongst your peers.
-Similar to any other technical project, it should surface your work and approach in a human readable format, treating it as well documented work.
-Think about how your project pushes the reader to ask for more insightful questions, and how it avoids questions like "what does this line of code do?"

-From a presentation perspective, this is an exercise to the machine learning application of your data.
-Then, use this model to display correlations, feature importance, and unexplained variance.
+Our goal for this project is to develop a working draft that could be shared amongst your peers.
+Similar to any other technical project, it should surface your work and approach in a human readable format.
+Your project should push the reader to ask for more insightful questions, and avoid issues like, "what does this line of code do?"
+From a presentation perspective, think about the machine learning applications of your data.
+Use this model to display correlations, feature importance, and unexplained variance.

+Document your research with a summary, explaining your modeling approach as well as the strengths and weaknesses of any variables in the process.
+You should provide insight into your analysis, using best practices like cross validation or any applicable prediction metrics (ex: MSE for regression; Accuracy/AUC for classification).

+There are so many metrics to choose from, be sure the one you use is reasonable for the problem.
+For example, explain why you might optimize toward recall instead of AUC.
+Look at how your model performs compared to a dummy model, and the benefit one gains by using your model to solve this problem.

+Build visualizations that best explain outliers and the relationships of your predicted parameter and independent variables.
+Identify areas where new data could help improve the model significantly.

 **Goal:**  An iPython notebook with a “report” of your models